Your Cart

 When we eat a meal that contains a mix of different nutrients, our bodies absorb vitamins and minerals in various amounts depending on the exact concoction that we’ve eaten.
 That’s because nutrients interact with each other, sometimes in complex ways.

 Vitamins and mineral interactions can be a bit confusing, but it’s useful to understand how different types affect one another because this helps guide you into establishing an effective dietary and supplement routine.
-As always, you should consult your healthcare professional prior to beginning any new dietary or lifestyle regimen, including supplementation.
+For example, some minerals and vitamins should not be taken together.

 Multivitamins can help to fill in nutritional gaps in your diet if you are unable to meet your needs through your diet alone.
 That being said, it’s still necessary to eat a balanced, nutritious diet, considering you may not absorb 100 percent of the nutrients you take in supplement form.